Disclaimer: Nothing in this article should be construed as legal or financial advice. Always consult a knowledgeable professional advisor.

 But it’s hard to tell if a business will be successful, especially if your venture hasn’t really been tested in your target market.
 That’s why it’s important that you have the freedom to take risks and make mistakes in a relatively low-stakes environment.
 Once your business is consistently successful, you can start to think about expanding, making it a full-time job and possibly even hiring employees.
 Until then, focus on testing and adjusting until you find a formula that (and our business checklist might come in handy).

 Here are some ideas for businesses that don’t require much in up-front costs:

 Freelance in your area of expertise

-You’re much more likely to find success in a field where you have experience and skill, with modern employers increasingly keen to hire those with a certain skill set.
+Independent consulting is one of the best business ideas with low investment.
+With modern employers increasingly keen to hire those with a certain skill set, you’re much more likely to find success in a field where you have experience and skill.
 For example, if your culinary experience doesn’t extend beyond watching cooking shows on TV, becoming a personal chef isn’t a great idea.
-But if you have experience in something like marketing, you could consult with fledgling businesses and help them build their brands.
+But if you have experience in something like marketing, you could start consulting with fledgeling businesses and help them build their brand.

 Are you especially good at a certain type of cleaning, such as general janitorial cleaning, carpets, or windows?
 The initial investment to start a cleaning business is reasonable, especially when you consider that some clients prefer that you use their products.
 Also, cleaning is something you can do in off hours, like after businesses close for the evening or when homeowners are not around on evenings or weekends, which makes it one of the most successful small business ideas.